deadlyvipers/dojo_rules/introduction.md

+Killing history using git rebase.
 Something needs to be typed here.
 * Ruby is cool